cloudoperators/greenhouse-extensions/thanos/README.md

 ## Object Store preparation

-To run thanos you need object store credentials.
-Choose a provider and add the credentials into a secret.
+To run Thanos, you need object storage credentials.
+Get the credentials of your provider and add them to a Kubernetes Secret.
 The [Thanos documentation](https://thanos.io/tip/thanos/storage.md/) provides a great overview on the different supported store types.

 Usually this looks somewhat like this